GrosSacASac/JavaScript-Set-Up/js/red-javascript-style-guide/why-disallow-class.md

-# Why disallow the class keyword in the style guide ?
+# Why disallow the class keyword ?

 ## Problems with the class keywords